jenkinsci/vectorcast-execution-plugin/README.md

 For customers using VectorCAST's requirements gateway, there's a potential for loss of requirements data when running test environments in parallel while using a shared requriments database.

 ## Change Log

+### Version 0.75 (2 Nov 2022)
+- Decoupled the two parameters used for parameterized pipeline
+- Fixed skipped test analysis issue for overloaded C++ methods
+- Fixed error in pipeline syntax "continue" changed to "return" for each loop
+- Fixed single job error when not using CBT for missing incremental build rebuild report

 ### Version 0.74 (27 Sep 2022)
 - findbugs-related warnings in the output from maven are fixed in the VectorCAST/Execution plugin v0.74